sgnconnects/compose-to-easypanel/README.md

 [compose-to-easypanel](https://npmjs.com/package/compose-to-easypanel)

-Easypanel is a Beautiful , easy to use Server controll panel based on Docker [easypanel.io](https://easypanel.io).
+Easypanel is a Beautiful, Easy to use Server Control Panel based on Docker [easypanel.io](https://easypanel.io).

+with this package you are able to create an Easypanel Schema based on your docker-compose file

 ## Quickstart

 ### Via Npx

-the cli can be easaly run via npx:
+The CLI can be easily run via npx:

 ```sh
 npx compose-to-easypanel <projectName> -i <docker-compose.yml> -o <output-file.json>